 2. Preparation and Packaging (2-3 Months)

-Once you’ve clarified your goals and your business is in strong position, it’s time to move on to the next step of business exit planning: hiring an investment banker to conduct the sale and/or an advisor to help navigate it.
+Once you’ve clarified your goals and your business is in a strong position, it’s time to move on to the next step of business exit planning: hiring an investment banker to conduct the sale and/or an advisor to help navigate it.
 If a fractional CFO or other independent expert helped you prepare your business, they can help you choose your banker, stand in during key management meetings, and interface with potential buyers.

 It is essential to hire specialists that understand your industry and have sold your type of business before — for one specific reason.
 They will know how to connect you to the right buyers, serious buyers who are an ideal fit for your business.